mukhimustufahussain24/CodSoft/README.md

-# CodSoft Machine Learning Projects
+# CodSoft Machine Learning Tasks

-This repository contains machine learning projects that were developed during my internship at CodSoft.
+This repository contains machine learning tasks that were developed during my internship at CodSoft.
 The tasks range from basic data analysis to advanced machine learning models.

 ## Table of Contents